-If USCIS made a legal or factual error, and you actually are eligible to use the adjustment of status procedure to apply for your green card, then you may be able to succeed when you renew or refile by showing your eligibility.
+If USCIS made a legal or factual error, and you actually are eligible to use the adjustment of status procedure to apply for your green card, then you might be able to succeed when you renew or refile by showing your eligibility.

 The U.S. immigration authorities believe marriage fraud to be a major problem in immigration applications.
 It's up to you, the applicant, to prove that you and your spouse are attempting to establish a life together—not just entering into a convenient arrangement to get the noncitizen a green card.
 For more information, read What Is Marriage Fraud Under U.S. Immigration Law? and 8 U.S.C. § 1325.